fission-codes/fission/README.md

 Simple as that!

-If you'd like to redeploy everytime you change a file, use `fission watch`
+If you'd like to redeploy everytime you change a file, use `fission app publish --watch`

 ## Web API Documentation